 How does remortgaging to release equity work?

 Most homeowners with a mortgage will choose to remortgage at the end of a fixed mortgage deal such as a 2-year or 5-year fixed rate deal to secure a better rate of interest.
-If you do not remortgage, your mortgage lender will normally switch your mortgage interest rate to its standard variable rate (SVR) at the end of a fixed deal period and the SVR is usually a higher rate than the one that you were previously paying.
+If you have a tracker rate mortgage, you're unlikely to incur an early repayment charge if you choose to switch mortgage deals.

-Remortgaging can be completed in a matter of a week or two if you choose to stay with your existing lender as it already holds your financial information and details of your property.
-If you choose to remortgage with a new lender, on the other hand, it can take between 4 to 8 weeks to complete as a new application will be needed and you will usually have to go through affordability checks and conveyancing as well as a property valuation.
+Remortgaging can be completed in a matter of a week or two if you choose to stay with your existing lender, as it already holds your financial information and details of your property.
+If you choose to remortgage with a new lender, on the other hand, it can take between 4 to 8 weeks.

 How to remortgage to release equity